absmach/magistrala-docs/README.md

 Thank you for your interest in Mainflux and the desire to contribute!

-1. Take a look at our [open issues](https://github.com/mainflux/mainflux/issues).
-The [good-first-issue](https://github.com/mainflux/mainflux/labels/good-first-issue) label is specifically for issues that are great for getting started.
+1. Take a look at our [open issues](https://github.com/mainflux/docs/issues).
+The [good-first-issue](https://github.com/mainflux/docs/labels/good-first-issue) label is specifically for issues that are great for getting started.
 2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
 3. Make your changes compatible to our workflow.

-### We're Hiring

-If you are interested in working professionally on Mainflux, please head to company's [careers page][careers] or shoot us an e-mail at <careers@mainflux.com>.

-> The best way to grab our attention is by sending PRs :sunglasses:.

 ## Community